Humma Humma: Original track

 The song is used in the Tamil film Bombay directed by Mani Ratnam in 1995.
 Composer A R Rahman experimented with adding rap style music into Indian cinema with the Humma Humma.

 Remake track

-Tanishk Bagchi and Baadshah composed the remake version and Baadshah added his rap to the song.
-The song is used in the Shraddha Kapoor and Aditya Roy Kapoor starrer film OK Jaanu (2017).
+Tanishk Bagchi and Badshah composed the remake version and Badshah added his rap to the song.

+Other versions

+The song was reused as "Amma Amma" in the Telugu film Pittala Dora (1996).